18.9 Disorders of the Female Reproductive System

 Cervical Cancer Prevalence and Death Rates

-Worldwide, cervical is the second most common type of cancer in females (after breast cancer) and the fourth-most common cause of cancer death in females.
+Worldwide, cervical cancer is the second most common type of cancer in females (after breast cancer) and the fourth-most common cause of cancer death in females.
 In Canada and other high-income nations, the widespread use of cervical cancer screening has detected many cases of precancerous cervical changes and has dramatically reduced rates of cervical cancer deaths.
 About 75% of cervical cancer cases occur in developing countries, where routine screening is less likely because of cost and other factors.
 Cervical cancer is also the most common cause of cancer death in low-income countries.

 Symptoms of Cervical Cancer